 Water Quality Certification: The Corps requested that the Washington Department of Ecology (Ecology) certify that activities authorized by this RGP for which these agencies are responsible, will not violate established water quality standards.
-Ecology did not make a water quality certification decision within the required time frame; therefore, water quality certification has been waived.
+Ecology made a water quality certification decision within the required time frame; therefore, water quality certification has been issued.
 Activities authorized by this RGP for which Ecology is not responsible should be coordinated with the appropriate agency or Tribe.